Business Marketing Techniques for Public Schools

 About the Author

-Michaela Raffin joined Performance Services in 2015 as their marketing intern and has been with the company full time since May of 2016.
+Michaela Finley joined Performance Services in 2015 as their marketing intern and became a full time team member in May 2016.
 A graduate of Butler University, Michaela is passionate about expertly executing marketing tactics to meet overall strategy.
-She is responsible for event management, website management, and design.
+She is responsible for the company's digital brand presence.

 Marketing communications specialist